PetraOleum/2016-Notes/Cellular Regulation.markdown

 Real animals &gt; Explanted tissues &gt; Cell culture, because cell culture cannot be expected to behave like real animals.
 However, expirements in cell culture can do more (ethically and practically) than animals.
 Explanted tissues provide a middle ground.

-### Cell type specific marks for identification
+#### Cell type specific marks for identification

 Different cell types express a unique subset of surface markers/cytosolic proteins.
 IF/IHC staining with a panel of markers you can identify cell types in tissues.

 For example, markers in endothelial cells from less mature to more mature: CD133, CD34, CD31, vWF.

+Individual cells can be looked at via cell cytometry, particularly useful in the following:

+#### Measuring proliferation

-Related: BRDU is a nucleotide analogue that gets incorporated into replicating DNA, so can be used to detect replicating cells.
+BRDU is a nucleotide analogue that gets incorporated into replicating DNA, so can be used to detect replicating cells.
 This only marks cells using S phase.
 Stains green.

-Phosphohistidine H3 (pH3) stains red.
-Stains only during M phase.
+Phosphohistidine H3 (pH3) stains red, and stains only during M phase.
+This can be used to show that Morphine slows the cell cycle relative to saline.

+PCNA can also be used as a marker, but also picks up cells that have _recently_ proliferated; not very specific.

+The gold standard for cell proliferation detective in vitro is, of course, counting the cells.
+Alternatively to counting directly, there is the MTT assay which involves a chemical that turns blue as cells respire&mdash;however this is indirect, and so if the treatment changes respiration rate this becomes problematic.

+#### Measuring cell death

+* Comet assay: measure DNA fragmentation pattern and amount.
+When apoptosis occurs you get a comet trail of small DNA fragments; in your control you get a relativly chohesive band with no comet.
+Not quantitative
+* TUNEL assay: "terminal doxynuclotidyl transferase dUTP end labelling."
+When DNA is fragmented you get lots of free ends, and terminal transferase adds nucleotides to the end of strands.
+Therefore you can use this to add flourescent markers to ends of fragments and cause their cells to flouresce.
+Good in tissues.
+* Annexin-V: Binds phosphatidyl serine, which is located on the cytosolic side of plasma membrane&mdash;therefore normally wont stain cell, but when apoptosis occurs the membrane flips and Annexin-V can bind.
+* PI: Propridium Iodide, a red flouro dye (and a "vital stain").
+Living cells will exclude most dyes, pumping it out, but when they die and lose their membrane potential vital stains can flow in and stain the cell.
+The deader the cell the stronger the stain.
+(PI can also be used as a cell cycle marker because it intercolates into DNA).
+Good for flow cytometry.

 ## Footnotes